-Note - Flight to Lukla and back is often delayed or cancelled due to poor visibility.
+Note - Flight to Lukla and back is often delayed or canceled due to poor visibility.
 We ask you to have a buffer days of few days in case your flight to Lukla is affected.

 Why Choose Us?